Stereoscopy: Mathematical, scientific and engineering uses

 A stereogram of a trefoil knot, generated by the mpl_stereo extension to the Matplotlib open-source plotting library.
 The stereoscopic effect allows for seeing the otherwise hidden 3D structure.

 Stereopair photographs provided a way for 3-dimensional (3D) visualisations of aerial photographs; since about 2000, 3D aerial views are mainly based on digital stereo imaging technologies.
 One issue related to stereo images is the amount of disk space needed to save such files.
 Indeed, a stereo image usually requires twice as much space as a normal image.
 Recently, computer vision scientists tried to find techniques to attack the visual redundancy of stereopairs with the aim to define compressed version of stereopair files.
 Cartographers generate today stereopairs using computer programs in order to visualise topography in three dimensions.
 Computerised stereo visualisation applies stereo matching programs.

 In biology and chemistry, complex molecular structures are often rendered in stereopairs.
 The same technique can also be applied to any mathematical (or scientific, or engineering) parameter that is a function of two variables, although in these cases it is more common for a three-dimensional effect to be created using a 'distorted' mesh or shading (as if from a distant light source).

+Video games

+Numerous video games from the 2010s have indulged in stereoscopic technology, with Top Spin 4 being a notable example.
+However, stereoscopic technology is far less prevalent today, with most video games and their companies preferring to manufacture games using VR (virtual reality).